Materials-Consortia/OPTIMADE/optimade.rst

 - **Type**: dictionary
 - **Requirements/Conventions**:

-  - Each trajectory MUST have a :property:`reference_structure`.
+  - Each trajectory MAY have a :property:`reference_structure`.
   - This :property:`reference_structure` MAY be one of the frames from the trajectory, in that case the `reference_frame`_ field SHOULD specify which frame has been used.
   - This reference frame has the same properties outlined in `Structures Entries`_, namely: